fernest/BlockAIRes/README.md

 5) Gudžius, P., Kurasova, O., Darulis, V., & Filatovas, E. (2023).
 Neural Architecture Search for object recognition in satellite imagery. *Informatica*.
 Submitted.
 [Link](https://github.com/fernest/BlockAIRes/blob/main/Publications/Neural%20Architecture%20Search%20for%20object%20recognition%20in%20satellite%20imagery.pdf)

 ## Tools and datasets
-Here we provide a list of tools and collected data dedicated to the project:
+Here we provide a list of tools and collected datasets dedicated to the project:
 1) **MCDM-ConSel** – *a Framework for Blockchain Consensus Protocol Selection using MCDM*.
 [Link](https://github.com/blockchain-group/MCDM-ConSel)
     >Framework contains a tool to determine criteria importance weights, a tool with MCDM methods, and dataset of state-of-the-art consensus protocols.

 2) *A dataset of high resolution satellite images*.
 [Link](https://github.com/VUDataScience/Deep-learning-based-object-recognition-in-multispectral-satellite-imagery-for-real-time-applicatio)
     >Dataset contains 125 high resolution (30cm per pixel) RGB-PanSharpen geotiffs satellite images with 80,316 labelled objects equivalent to 50 km2 AOI of Paris, Shanghai, Las Vegas, and Khartoum.

+3)  **WebAML Optimization System** - *a tool for Algebraic Modeling Languages*.
+[Link](https://zenodo.org/record/5500339#.Y1D8ZnZByUk)
+     >It is a graphical user interface-based open-source tool prototype for algebraic modeling and mathematical optimization.

+4) **DIRECTGOLib** - *DIRECT Global Optimization test problems Library*.
+[Link](https://github.com/blockchain-group/DIRECTGOLib/tree/v1.1)
+      > It contains a collection of the box- and generally-constrained test and engineering problems for DIRECT (DIviding RECTangles)-type global optimization.